jharvey09/A-Yen-For-The-Future-Using-Time-Series-Analysis/README.md

 3) Making predictions using the testing data.
 4) Out-of-sample performance.
 5) In-sample performance.

-Data Preparation (Creating Returns and Lagged Returns and splitting the data into training and testing data) Fitting a Linear Regression Model.
-Making predictions using the testing data.
-Out-of-sample performance.
-In-sample performance.

 # Questions Asked
 1) Based on your time series analysis, would you buy the yen now?